Flow-Aware Ellipsoidal Filtration for Persistent Homology of Recurrent Signals: Introduction

-In our earlier work \citep{eryilmaz_ellipsoidal_2025}, we introduced an \emph{adaptive ellipsoidal filtration} that incorporates local flow information by shaping anisotropic neighbourhoods according to signal gradients, enabling flow-aware persistent homology for recurrent dynamics.
-However, the local neighbourhood used only temporal windowing, which was insufficient to capture the variance in close returns.
+While these methods operate on static point clouds, our work addresses point clouds sampled from dynamical systems.
+It is motivated by the search for adaptive, data-driven neighbourhoods for topological denoising of quasi-periodic signals \citep{robinsonTopologicalLowPassFilter2016}, rather than relying on fixed \(k\)-nearest-neighbour (\(k\)-NN) constructions.
+In contrast to these spatial constructions, in our earlier work \citep{eryilmazEllipsoidalFiltrationTopological2025}, we introduced an \emph{adaptive ellipsoidal filtration} that incorporates local flow information by shaping anisotropic neighbourhoods according to signal gradients, thereby enabling flow-aware persistent homology for recurrent dynamics.
+However, in that formulation the local neighbourhood was defined purely by temporal windowing, which limited its ability to capture variability in close returns.

-In the present study, we extend this framework in several ways.
-First, we refine the adaptive ellipsoid construction by defining spatio–temporal neighbourhoods that jointly consider local spatial proximity and short-term temporal evolution, allowing more accurate estimation of local flow geometry.
-Second, we apply the method to real accelerometer recordings of recurrent motion, validating its practical relevance.
-Third, we compare ellipsoidal filtrations with Vietoris–Rips and Fermat filtrations to evaluate differences in topological representation.
-Finally, we assess the utility of the resulting neighbourhoods for recurrence-time estimation, demonstrating improved performance over Vietoris–Rips-based approaches.
-The main contributions are: \begin{itemize} \item We show that ellipsoidal filtration outperforms Vietoris–Rips and Fermat filtrations in capturing the main loop of the attractor under bottlenecks and varying sampling density (Section~5.1). \item We compare neighbourhood selection strategies for topological low-pass filtering \citep{robinson_topological_2016}, evaluating neighbourhood size and geometry across signal-to-noise ratios.
-Ellipsoidal, flow-aligned neighbourhoods reduce attenuation of low-amplitude components (Sections~5.2–5.3). \item We revisit recurrence period density methods \citep{little_exploiting_2007}: replacing isotropic balls with ellipsoids derived from the adaptive filtration, and using persistent homology to justify scale selection, improves first-return and recurrence-time estimation (Section~5.4). \end{itemize}
+In the present study, this framework is extended in several ways.
+First, the adaptive ellipsoid construction is refined by defining spatio–temporal neighbourhoods that jointly consider local spatial proximity and short-term temporal evolution, allowing more accurate estimation of local flow geometry.
+Second, the method is applied to real accelerometer recordings of recurrent motion, validating its practical relevance.
+Third, ellipsoidal filtrations are compared with Vietoris–Rips and Fermat filtrations to evaluate differences in topological representation.
+Finally, the utility of the resulting neighbourhoods for recurrence-time estimation is assessed, and improved performance over Vietoris–Rips-based approaches is demonstrated.
+The main contributions are: \begin{itemize} \item A flow-aware geometric interpretation of point-cloud density for recurrent dynamics is introduced.
+For uniformly sampled trajectories, sparse regions of the point cloud correspond to fast-flow segments, and dense regions to slow-flow segments.
+Around each point, a flow-aware ellipsoidal neighbourhood region is attached, whose size and orientation reflect the local flow, and points are connected when their ellipsoids intersect.
+In the experiments considered here, the ellipsoidal filtration recovers the main loop in attractors with bottlenecks (i.e.\ narrow pinch regions of the loop), whereas Vietoris–Rips and Fermat filtrations tend to split this into two loops (Section~\ref{subsec:filtration_behaviour_exp}).